Which Oil Tank Gauge is Best?

 Float Gauges

 These sorts of gauges do exactly as the name suggests and have a float that goes up and down with the oil level.
 The float is connected to the gauge that sits on the top of the tank with a string.
-The string is wound around the mechanism in the gauge that will turn the dial depending on the level of the oil.
+The string on a float gauge is wound around the mechanism in the gauge that will turn the dial depending on the level of the oil.
 Commonly known as a float on a rope gauge or cat and mouse gauge.
 They are relatively inexpensive and will usually measure the level in “empty” – “1/4 full” – “1/2 full” – “3/4 full” etc. They are connected to the top of the tank via a 1 1/2″ BSP male thread.
 If your tank has a 2″ vent these gauges can be fitted in place of the vent with the use of a combi vent adaptor.
 This adaptor will replace your existing vent cap and also allow you to fit a float gauge through the centre hole.

 Hydrostatic Gauges

-A hydrostatic gauge isoil tank hydrostatic gauge a more accurate and reliable gauge commonly used on commercial sites.
+A hydrostatic gauge is a more accurate and reliable gauge commonly used on commercial sites.
 Because they operate without requiring power they are ideal for hazardous environments.
 The gauge is operated by a small hand pump mechanism to pump air into the probe.
 The probe is mounted at the end of a tube that is placed into the tank.
 When there is air in the probe it will measure the pressure of the fluid at the current depth of fluid and calculate a reading.
 This reading is then shown as the “percentage full of the tank”.
 Due to the nature of this type of gauge it can be fitted remotely from the tank as long as one length of tube is used with no joins to the probe.
 Hydrostatic gauges are not generally weatherproof so will need to be fitted inside an IP rated enclosure.

 Electronic Gauges

 There are several electronic level gauges on the market that can be wireless or can be connected to a computer or mobile phone.
 One of these types of gauges is the Piusi Ocio, this tends to be found in commercial applications.
-This is in fact a hydrostatic gauge with an Ocio Electronic hydrostatic gaugeelectronic readout.
+This is in fact a hydrostatic gauge with an electronic readout.
 With the use of the available accompanying software this gauge can be linked up to a pc an can even monitor more than one tank.
 Working off of the same principle as a standard hydrostatic gauge, on the Ocio you would input the tank dimensions into the unit so it can calculate the air pressure and depth to give you an accurate reading.
 These gauges again can be fitted remotely away from the tank and connected via one length of tubing to the probe.

 At Fueldump we offer all the various types of oil tank gauge.
 To see the full range click here to go to our oil tank contents gauges.